medhya-verma-28/finan_ai_financial_advisor_specmatic_integrated/README.md

 2. Dependencies are installed.

-3. Contract tests are executed.
+3. Contract tests and Schema Resiliency tests are executed.

 4. Results are validated automatically.